emrahuludag/sysknow/docs/openshift/openshift-report-en.md

 ![](./img/Ansible-and-Openshift.png? ':size=50%')

-# Automated Health Report for OpenShift Cluster
+# Automated OpenShift Cluster Health Report

 This playbook generates a single HTML report to monitor the health status of an OpenShift (IPI) cluster.
 The playbook checks the status of key components within the cluster, providing system administrators with a quick overview of the cluster's health.
 This allows administrators to detect and address potential issues in the OpenShift environment promptly.